hmc-cs111-spring2023/hw-7-piconot-adam-hw7/design.md

 Engage is then the method of starting this code at a specific state.
 State can be any string cause why not.
 Also maybe Detecting Right Left, means that *you are free to move to the right and the left)* rather then there are blocks there.
 Might be a bit more intuitive?

+Future Adam: Had to add a (not) into how directions are returned.
+So `Detecting Not Right` meas "if their is not a block to the right."

 ## Who is the target for this design, e.g., are you assuming any knowledge on the part of the language users?